The Israel-Hamas War: Operation Iron Sword

 Biden also said he was “working nonstop to establish an immediate ceasefire that would last for six weeks” and restated his position that a two-state solution is the only path “that guarantees peace between Israel and all of its Arab neighbors, including Saudi Arabia.”

 As Biden was leaving the House chamber after his speech, he was caught on a hot mic saying, “I told Bibi, don’t repeat this, you and I are going to have a ‘come to Jesus’ meeting.”
-It was an odd turn of phrase to use in regard to the prime minister of the Jewish state, but he clearly meant Netanyahu was going to be given an ultimatum; it just wasn’t evident what Biden was going to demand.
+It was an odd turn of phrase to use about the prime minister of the Jewish state, but he clearly meant Netanyahu was going to be given an ultimatum; it just wasn’t evident what Biden was going to demand.

 Biden raised the stakes further two days later when he said Netanyahu “hurts Israel more than he helps Israel (by killing civilians).
 This is a mistake.”
 When asked about Israel’s plan to move into Rafah, Biden said he considered that a “red line.”
 “You can’t have another 30,000 Palestinians dead as a consequence of going after (Hamas).
 There are other ways to deal with Hamas,” he said.